There’s no reason why dogs dig under fences. Find out why your dog is digging and the best way to convince him to cease.

 You could also make areas that he isn’t supposed to dig ugly by covering the area using chicken wire or big rocks.
 Once you know where your digging site is, it is possible to remove the covers and return your landscape to its original appearance.

-3. Make Sure Your Dog Gets Plenty of Exercise:
+3. Make Sure Your Dog Gets Plenty of Exercises:

 Frisbee.
 If you think your dog is seeking amusement, ensure that he is getting enough Exercise.
 You should take him for walks every day at least two times and engage him in play using toys such as frisbees.